 After gathering and verifying required information for an annual or interim reexamination, the WMHA must recalculate the family share of the rent and the subsidy amount, and notify the family and owner of the changes [24 CFR 982.516(d)(2), HCV 12-6 and 12-10].
 While the basic policies that govern these calculations are provided in Chapter 6, this part lays out policies that affect these calculations during a reexamination.

-11-I.F CHANGES IN PAYMENT STANDARDS AND UTILITY ALLOWANCES
+11-I.G.
+CHANGES IN PAYMENT STANDARDS AND UTILITY ALLOWANCES

 In order to calculate the family share of the rent and HAP amount correctly, changes in payment standards, subsidy standards, or utility allowances may need to be updated and included in the WMHA’s calculations.